 Selling Your Business Doesn’t Mean You Qualify for the Small Business Capital Gains ExemptionAs a business owner, you may be aware that when you dispose of shares in your business, you could receive an exemption on all or a portion of the capital gains that ordinarily would be taxable.
 This is due to the Lifetime Capital Gains Exemption which says that, for 2020, up to $883,384 of capital gains is exempt from taxation.
 The Lifetime Capital Gains Exemption (LCGE) is available to individuals who are disposing of or deemed to have disposed of: Qualified Small Business Corporation (QSBC) shares; Qualified farm property; or Qualified fishing property2.
-For the shareholder of a small business corporation this valuable benefit could reduce or eliminate the tax bill that otherwise would be payable upon the sale or succession of the company.
-The important thing to understand however, is that the exemption is not automatic.
-There are some conditions that must be met.
-In order for the business to be considered a QSBC and therefore qualify for the Small Business Gains Exemption (SBGE) there are two main rules:
+For the shareholder of a small business corporation, this valuable benefit could reduce or eliminate the tax bill that otherwise would be payable upon the sale or succession of the company.
+The important thing to understand, however, is that the exemption is not automatic.
+Some conditions must be met.
+For the business to be considered a QSBC and therefore qualify for the Small Business Gains Exemption (SBGE) there are two main rules:

-Rule # 1 – Ownership of SharesDuring the 24 months immediately preceding the disposition the shares must not have been owned by anyone other than the individual tax payer or a related person;
+Rule # 1 – Ownership of SharesDuring the 24 months immediately preceding the disposition the shares must not have been owned by anyone other than the individual taxpayer or a related person;

-Rule # 2 – Use of Corporate AssetsAlso, during this 24-month period; 50% or more of the fair market value of the corporate assets must have been used in an active business conducted primarily in Canada; At the time of the disposition (sale or upon death of shareholder), all or substantially all (defined as 90% by the CRA) of the fair market value of the assets must have been used to produce active business income.
-Some examples of corporate assets which could put a corporation offside with respect to its being a QSBC are cash, bonds, non-business related real estate and other investments.
+Rule # 2 – Use of Corporate AssetsAlso, during this 24-month period; 50% or more of the fair market value of the corporate assets must have been used in an active business conducted primarily in Canada; At the time of the disposition (sale or upon the death of shareholder), all or substantially all (defined as 90% by the CRA) of the fair market value of the assets must have been used to produce active business income.
+Some examples of corporate assets which could put a corporation offside for its being a QSBC are cash, bonds, non-business related real estate and other investments.
 In situations where corporations do not qualify for the SBGE due to failing to meet the 90% rule, remedies are sometimes available, which may provide a solution.
 This will usually involve a “purification” of the corporation to distribute or transfer the non-business related assets.

 Some examples as to how this could be accomplished are: